nayed/dotfiles/.vim/vim-cheat-sheet.md

 - Delete entire word: cw
 - Delete to the end of the line: shift + C
 - Delete multiple lines: d + number of lines + enter
-- Delete from current position to a specific line number: d<line number>G
+- Delete from current position to a specific line number: `d<line number>G`
-- Deleting all items in a file that start with a pattern: :g/< search term>/d
+- Deleting all items in a file that start with a pattern:` :g/< search term>/d`
 - Deleting all lines that are empty or that contain only whitespace: :g/^\s*$/d
+- Deletes all text inside parenthesis/brackets: d + i + item / or { or [
+- Deletes all text inside parenthesis/brackets INCLUDES: d + a + item / or { or [
+- Deletes all text inside parenthesis/brackets AND INSERT: c + i + item / or { or [
+- Deletes all text inside parenthesis/brackets INCLUDES AND INSERT: c + a + item / or { or [

 ### Selecting